magento/devdocs/guides/v2.3/rest/tutorials/msi-order-processing/assign-source-to-stock.md

 ## Assign the source

 To link a source to a stock, you must specify the `source_code`, `stock_id`, and `priority` attributes.
-The `priority` value indicates where the stock ranks in the list of stocks that can be used for fulfilling orders.
+The `priority` value indicates where the source ranks in descending order.
+The Source Selection Algorithm uses this priority order when recommending order fulfillment.
+All added sources display in prioritized order in the Admin.

 The `POST V1/inventory/stock-source-links` endpoint accepts an array of links, so we can link all the stocks and sources we created in the previous steps with a single call.
 The `stock_id` of "North America Stock" is `2`, and the `stock_id` of "Europe Stock" is `3`.
 The HQ source is assigned to both stocks.

-In this example, we are configuring the Baltimore warehouse to be the primary source for North America orders.
+In this example, we configure the Baltimore warehouse to be the primary source for North America orders.
 Austin and Reno are the second- and third-choice sources.
 In Europe, Berlin is preferred, followed by Frankfurt.
 HQ is the last choice for both stocks.

 **Endpoint**